After Visit Questions

 Do not arrange an ultrasound (sonogram) or blood test unless we advise it.
 Most doctors do not know what a normal after-abortion ultrasound looks like and will often tell you incorrectly that you need a procedure.
 One time blood tests are not useful.
 Blood tests require two readings spaced at a specific time frame.

-If you have continuing pregnancy symptoms after a week or a positive urine test after 4 weeks then please call us first.
-Our team has decades of experience to guide you.
+If you have continuing pregnancy symptoms after a week or a positive urine test after 5 weeks then please call us first.
+Our team has decades of experience to guide you. -

 -

-If you have continuing pregnancy symptoms after a week or a positive urine test after 4 weeks then please call us first.
+If you have continuing pregnancy symptoms after a week or a positive urine test after 5 weeks then please call us first.
+The best early measure to know that it worked is pregnancy symptoms going away and bleeding/cramping/passing clots. -

 -